Kenec/PostIt/README.md

 * Run  `npm run build` to build the project
 * Create an account on heroku
 * Create a db with ElephantSQL
-* Push the file to heroku and set up the enviroment variables
+* Push the file to heroku and set up the enviroment variables in the .env file

 ### Documentation
 The Documentation for the PostIt Restful API: